Do I need an architect for my project?

 As a profession with a wide skill set, no two architects are the same.
 Some will only work on small residential projects such as extensions or restorations.
 Others will focus solely on large scale commercial or residential developments.

-It’s important that if you need an architect that you select the right type for your project.
+It’s important that you pick the right architect for your project.
 The same idea applies to builders and tradespeople.

 The best place to start if you need to find an architect is by asking friends and family for recommendations.

 In the UK, all architects by law have to register with Architects Registration Board.
-Thankfully, they have an online directory of their members which is easy to search.
+Thankfully, they have an online members directory which is simple to search.
 Of course, you should still research any firm and read independent reviews.

 You’ve likely heard of RIBA (Royal Institute of British Architects).
 While this is a voluntary trade association, members can call themselves chartered architects.
 They can also form a chartered practise, which means they are subject to random checks.

-Directories like Houzz can be a goldmine if you need an architect or local tradesperson as well as ideas.
+Directories like Houzz can be a goldmine if you looking to hire an architect or local tradesperson as well as ideas.
 They offer a superb way to view different companies portfolios and start to understand how they conceptualize design.
 Plus many have real customer reviews, which can help you make a better decision.

 Write up a clear brief

-After deciding that you need an architect, before meeting them, spend some time to form a clear idea of what you want.
+After deciding that you should hire an architect, before meeting them, spend some time to form a clear idea of what you want.

 Start by getting inspired.
 Websites like Rightmove are fantastic at enabling you to peek inside other people’s home and gather lots of ideas.
-Also create a Pinterest account and start saving inspiration and ideas in one place.
+Also create a Pinterest account and start saving inspiration.

-Another place that’s full of inspiration is Instagram.
-What makes it superb is users generally post picture of their project you can usually gain some insight into their process and pitfalls.
+Another website that’s full of inspiration is Instagram.
+What makes it superb is users generally post images of their project you can usually gain some insight into their process and pitfalls.
 You’ll find many users are happy to help with advice and answer questions.